mathesh-me/argocd-prep-guide/argocd/private-repositories/private-git-repo.md

 ## Private Git Repositories

 Normally, we use public repositories for our applications.
 But sometimes, we need to use private repositories for our applications.
-In this case, we need to provide the credentials to access the private repositories.
+In this case, **we need to provide the credentials to access the private repositories**.
 We can provide the credentials in the following ways:

 - **Using SSH Keys**: We can use SSH keys to access the private repositories.
 - **Using GitHub Apps**: We can use Personal Access Tokens to access the private repositories.